Test-More/Test2-Harness/README.md

 ### HARNESS-NO-TIMEOUT

-c&lt;yath> will usually kill a test if no events occur within a timeout (default 60 seconds).
+`yath` will usually kill a test if no events occur within a timeout (default 60 seconds).
 You can add this directive to tests that are expected to trip the timeout, but should be allowed to continue.